 The PTASP Final Rule, 49 CFR Part 673.11(a)(3), requires that all public transportation providers must develop an ASP to include SPTs based on the safety performance measures established under the NSP.
-The safety performance measures outlined in the NSP were developed to ensure that the measures can be applied to all modes of public transportation and are based on data currently being submitted to the NTD.
 The safety performance measures included in the NSP are fatalities, injuries, safety events, and system reliability (State of Good Repair as developed and tracked in the TAM Plan).

 There are seven (7) SPTs that must be included in each ASP that are based on the four (4) performance measures in the NSP.
 These SPTs are represented in terms of total numbers reported and rate per Vehicle Revenue Mile (VRM).
-Each of the seven (7) is required to be reported by mode as presented in Table 4.
+Each of the seven (7) is required to be reported by mode as presented in Table .